eh329/PhD_Dissertation/README.md

 # PhD_Dissertation
-All the scripts i wrote and used in my thesis
+All the scripts i wrote and used in both my MSc and PhD theses